02/18/2021

 Downside of Epoxy Coating

-• Reduction in pipe diameter: After the coating cures, you’ll have a new pipe, but it will be slightly smaller in diameter since it’s working within the structure of the old pipe.
-The smaller diameter of the pipes may impact your water pressure and velocity.
+• Reduction in pipe diameter: After our proprietary coating cures, you’ll have a new pipe, but it will be slightly smaller in diameter since it’s working within the structure of the old pipe. ePIPE is an approved plumbing product/process that takes into consideration the potential effect on water flow.
+As part of our quality control, flow tests are conducted at each fixture before and after the ePIPE process.

 Is Epoxy Right for You?